JuliaLind/1DV610-L2/README.md

 ```

-This module provides two classes CurrencyConverter and RateFetcher.
+This module provides the classes CurrencyConverter, RateFetcher and QuoteConverter.

 To use the RateFetcher pass an array with currencies you wish to fetch rates for to the method setCurrencies().
 The RateFetcher provids the following methods:
 - fetchByDate() with optional count parameter that determines the number of observations prior to and including the specified date.
 If the date is not a bank date, the rates will be fetched from the nearest bankdate perceeding the specified date.